observIQ/observiq-otel-collector-k8s/README.md

 [![Test](https://github.com/observIQ/observiq-otel-collector-k8s/actions/workflows/ci.yaml/badge.svg)](https://github.com/observIQ/observiq-otel-collector-k8s/actions/workflows/ci.yaml)

-Configuration for instrumenting Kubernetes with the observIQ OpenTelemetry
+Configuration for instrumenting Kubernetes with the observIQ OpenTelemetry collector.

 > :warning: **This repository is under active development**: If using this repository, please fork or copy the configuration files directly.
 All examples are subject to change.